Walker-Xin/tidal_zamo/readme.md

 - **spin**: Black hole rotation parameter.
 Set to 0 for spherical spacetime (automatically switches to Schwarzschild metric)
 - **charge**: Electric charge of the black hole.
 Combined with spin determines if system is in black hole (a² + Q² ≤ 1) or naked singularity (a² + Q² > 1) regime
 - **lam**: Controls orbital inclination. lam = 1 means equatorial orbit (θ = 0), lam = 0 means polar orbit (θ = π/2)
 - **x**: The radius of the Innermost Bound Spherical Orbit (IBSO) for given spin, charge, and lam.
-By specifying x = r_IBSO, the programme calculates the required initial angular momentum so that the photon travels on an IBSO, which is an orbit that starts from infinity but approaches the IBSO radius asymptotically.
+By specifying the IBSO radius, the programme calculates the required initial angular momentum so that the photon travels on an IBSO, which is an orbit that starts from infinity but approaches the IBSO radius asymptotically.
+For more general orbits, one may need to modify the handling of initial conditions in `main.cpp` to allow for arbitrary angular momentum.
 - **total_iterations**: Controls simulation duration and precision
 - **scale**: Modifies the angular momentum to explore different orbital configurations
 - **eigenswitch**: Set to 0 to disable eigenvalue computation for faster execution

+N.B.: We assume that particles are all of unit energy ($\epsilon=1$) throughout the simulation.
+This limitation may be lifted by modifying the initial conditions in `main.cpp`.

 ### Examples